 VDSL2 profiles that can be used by telecom operators

 When BT first launched its first FTTC fibre broadband service, profile 8a was adopted and BT capped the maximum download connection rate at 40 Mbps.
 In April 2012, BT implemented the 17a profile (using more than twice the original bandwidth) and capped the maximum download connection speed to 80 Mbps.
 This is currently the highest speed offered.

-In the future, there are likely to be further speed improvements made to BT’s FTTC service.
+In the future, there could be further speed improvements made to BT’s FTTC service.
 Firstly, adoption of the 30a VDSL2 profile (using a wide 30 MHz bandwidth) could deliver maximum speeds well above 100 Mbps, although this would mainly benefit premises located close to the street cabinet.
 We believe that BT may choose not to implement the wider profile.

-Secondly, an advanced technology called ‘VDSL2 vectoring’ is likely to be applied, which is a noise cancellation technology designed to reduce crosstalk interference on copper cables (where broadband signals carried on neighbouring copper lines interfere with each other).
+Secondly, an advanced technology called ‘VDSL2 vectoring’ could be applied on a more widespread basis, which is a noise cancellation technology designed to reduce crosstalk interference on copper cables (where broadband signals carried on neighbouring copper lines interfere with each other).

-FTTC will never match the performance obtained by FTTP due to the limitations of copper cables.
-However, for many consumers, FTTC will adequately (and cost effectively) deliver the speeds and reliability required if they are located relatively close to their fibre street cabinet.
+FTTC will never match the performance obtained by Fibre-to-the-Premises FTTP due to the limitations of copper cables.
+However, for many consumers, FTTC will adequately (and cost effectively) deliver the speeds and reliability required provided they are located relatively close to their fibre street cabinet.

 You may be interested in reading our most popular pages:

-Increase Broadband Speed Guide – substantially increase your broadband speed with our guide
+Increase Broadband Speed Guide – increase your broadband speed with our guide

-WiFi Optimisation Guide – how to speed up your WiFi connection
+WiFi Set up and Optimisation Guide – how to speed up your WiFi

 What is Fibre Broadband – fibre broadband explained